blogkarna-cloud/Estimation-Photo-Shop/README.md

     4.  **Business Plan:** Don't forget marketing costs (website, social media, shop signage) which can be an additional ₹ 50,000 - ₹ 1,00,000.

 This business has high potential, especially around festivals and personal gifting seasons.
 Start with a focused product list and expand as you grow your customer base.

-***Disclaimer:*** *These are estimated figures based on market research.
-Actual costs can vary significantly based on brand, quality, location, and negotiations with suppliers.
-It is strongly advised to get multiple quotations before making any purchases.*# Estimation-Photo-Shop
-Photoshop-Estimation